Emergent complex quantum networks in continuous-variables non-Gaussian states: Introduction

 The conceptual scheme of our analysis is shown in Fig.~\ref{sketch}.
 Large CV entangled networks have been deterministically implemented via non-linear $\chi^{(2)}$ optical processes.
 This operation entangles different modes (be they spatial, spectral or temporal) of the fields via an appropriately engineered parametric interaction~\cite{Roslund14,Cai17,Chen14,Yokoyama13,Asavanant19,Larsen19}.
 These processes are sketched in the left corner of the upper row of Fig.~\ref{sketch}, where the different modes are represented by different colors.
 The circuit representation of the generated states is sketched in the second row of the figure: the non-linear optical process is equivalent to different travelling optical modes occupied by squeezed vacuum states that are entangled via $C_Z$ gates.
 This generates the {\em cluster state} \cite{Menicucci06,Gu09}.
 In the third row we show the graphical representation of the state: the different optical modes are represented by different nodes of the network which are linked by $C_Z$ gate entangling operations, counted by the entry 1 in the adjacency matrix $\mathcal{A}$ of the network.
 This structure is an {\em imprinted} network, as it builds the initial quantum states.
 In the right side of the first column of Fig.~\ref{sketch} we picture the action of multiple-photon subtraction, i.e. the repeated application of the photon annihilation operator $\hat{a}$ on one specific mode of the field.
 The probabilistic implementation of this operation consists of a mode-selective beam-splitter that sends a small fraction of light to a photon counter: when $n$ photons are detected an $n$-photon-subtracted state is heralded.
 The process can be implemented via non-linear interaction with supplementary gate fields~\cite{Ra19}.
 In the fourth row of the first column we show the network of photon-number correlations between the different field modes that emerge from the imprinted network.
 This is the {\em emergent} network.
 Its adjacency matrix $\mathbb{A}$ contains continuous values between $0$ and $1$, indicating the strength of photon-number correlations between couple of nodes.
 In this work we are interested in following the changes of this emergent network of photon number correlations after photon-subtractions on one node as a benchmark of the desired non-Gaussian properties of CV quantum states.

-The role of complex networks in this work will be twofold.
-First, we consider complex network structures for the {\em imprinted} network of entangling $C_Z$ gates, as shown in the third row of second column of Fig.~\ref{sketch}.
+As described above complex networks have a dual role in this work.
+First, we consider complex network structures for the {\em imprinted} network of entangling $C_Z$ gates, as shown in the third row of the second column of Fig.~\ref{sketch}.
 We will use complex network models that reproduce particular features of real-world networks.
-Second, we probe the impact of photon subtraction on the emergent networks by analyzing typical network measures, like degree and clustering, that quantify number of links and their structure and that are mostly used to characterize complex networks.
+Second, we probe the impact of photon subtraction on the emergent networks by analyzing typical network measures, like degree and clustering, that quantify the number of links and their structure and that are commonly used to characterize complex networks.